phoenixpereira/statify/README.md

 pnpm run dev
 ```

-4. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.
+4. Open [http://localhost:5173](http://localhost:5173) with your browser to see the result!

 ## License